-To commemorate the launch of our ministry website, I thought Iʼd post this series of articles to offer our friends my “cliffs-notes” on this complex and important question.
+So, to commemorate the launch of our first website, I thought Iʼd post this series of articles to offer our friends my “cliffs-notes” on this complex and important question.

 In their short 70 year history, itʼs probably never been more important to gain understanding about Israel.
 According to polling data, worldwide support for Israel continues to wane.
 Sadly, that trend extends into the Evangelical Church.
 A recent survey of Evangelicals conducted by Lifeway research suggests a decline in support for Israel among young Evangelicals (18-34) and some experts in Israel question whether they can survive without the support of the United States.